Top 4 PBM Industry Trends in 2023 (And What to Expect Next) [Updated]

 Trend #1: Specialty Drugs Continuing to Drive Rx Spend

-Specialty drugs remain – and will continue – to represent the fastest-growing area of pharmacy spend, accounting for 53 percent of spending, up from 27 percent in 2010.
+Specialty drugs continue to represent the fastest-growing area of pharmacy spend, accounting for 53% of spending, up from 27% in 2010.

 Over the years, specialty drug growth has been driven by the adoption of new, innovative drugs, such as those for oncology and autoimmune therapies.
-According to the IQVIA Institute, an average of 50-55 new specialty drugs will be launched annually over the next four years.
+According to the IQVIA Institute, 50-55 new specialty drugs will be launched annually over the next four years.

-Specialty pharmacies, which is a “team of pharmacists who help patients take specialty medications,” provide numerous benefits to plan sponsors and patients alike.
+Specialty pharmacies comprise a team of pharmacists who help patients take specialty medications, providing numerous benefits to plan sponsors and patients alike.
 For example, specialty pharmacies can:

 • Improve patients’ care experiences